 The LYON BUSINESS AND ECONOMICS BUILDING was completed in 1993.
-It contains Nucor Auditorium, the Entergy Computer Center, a computer classroom, five classrooms (including four Harvard Business School-style lecture rooms), two conference rooms, three seminar rooms, four team rooms, and twenty-two faculty offices.
-The 3rd floor office suite provides offices for the provost, academic operations manager, and the director of institutional research.
+It contains Nucor Auditorium, the Entergy Computer Center, a computer classroom, five classrooms (including four Harvard Business Schoolstyle lecture rooms), two conference rooms, three seminar rooms, four team rooms, and twenty-two faculty offices.
+It houses the Career Center and the First Year Advisors.
+The 3rd-floor office suite provides offices for the director of institutional research.
 The building's clock tower houses the 24- bell Tower Campbell Carillon.